Lord's Resistance Army: Symbols and flags

-The LRA is known for having used several flags and logos over the course of its insurgency.
-In the course of peace talks in 2006, LRA commander Vincent Otti sketched the official LRA coat of arms, providing it to academic Mareike Schomerus: The emblem consisted of Uganda's national animal, the crane, standing atop two palm fronds forming a circle; within the circle there is a star, a crescent moon, and a heart containing the Ten Commandments; over and below the palm fronds the group's name can be found on two small banners.
+The LRA is known to have used several flags and logos over the course of its insurgency.
+During peace talks in 2006, LRA commander Vincent Otti sketched the official LRA coat of arms, providing it to academic Mareike Schomerus: The emblem consisted of Uganda's national animal, the crested crane, standing atop two palm fronds forming a circle.
+Within the circle there is a star, a crescent moon, and a heart containing the Ten Commandments.
+Over and below the palm fronds the group's name can be found on two small banners.

 At the time, Otti stated that crane signified pride in Uganda, the palm fronds stood for peace, the Ten Commandments for the group's commitment to Christianity, and the crescent for the oneness of God regardless of religion.
 Otti claimed that the symbol adorned every LRA uniform, and that he had designed it.
 It is unclear whether the group continued to use the symbol after Otti's alleged execution by Kony.

-By 2010, the LRA no longer used standardized uniforms, instead plundering clothing from enemy armies.
-Furthermore, its troops often adorned their uniforms with the flags of enemy states to confuse their opponents, for instance using the regular flag of Uganda and the flag of Luxembourg.
+By 2010, the LRA no longer used standardized uniforms, instead plundering clothing.
+Its troops often adorned their uniforms with the flags of enemy states to confuse their opponents, for instance using the regular flag of Uganda and the flag of Luxembourg.
 The U.S. Director of National Intelligence also attributed a red-black-blue flag to the LRA.